February 5, 2026

 SayingWhatEveryonesThinking - April 12, 2018 at 5:15am

 Apple is absolutely still better than Android and Windows.
-If someone wants to buy a cheap piece of garbage let them waste their money.
+If someone wants to buy a cheap device let them waste their money.
 This article is ridiculous.